x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/restore-a-soft-deleted-mailbox-exchange-2013-help.md

 ## How do you know this worked?

-To verify that you’ve successfully restored a soft-deleted mailbox to the target mailbox, run the **Get-MailboxRestoreRequest** cmdlet or the **Get-MailboxRestoreRequestStatistics** cmdlet to display information about the restore request.
+To verify that you've successfully restored a soft-deleted mailbox to the target mailbox, run the **Get-MailboxRestoreRequest** cmdlet or the **Get-MailboxRestoreRequestStatistics** cmdlet to display information about the restore request.
 If the restore request was successfully created, the *Status* property will have a value of **Queued**, **InProgress**, or **Completed**.
 After the restore request is completed, the contents from the soft-deleted mailbox will appear in the target mailbox.

 For more information, see: